BZoennchen/Pages/p5collection.md

 # Selected Works

-The following collection of animations have neither a particular purpose nor any utility apart from my enjoyment.
+The following collection of animations has neither a particular purpose nor any utility apart from my enjoyment.
 I created them by using the JavaScript Library [P5.js](https://p5js.org/).

 + [Global-mean Monthly Temperature](temperature/)